Harrison Nicholls / Curriculum Vitae

 Undergraduate lab teaching

-Academic years 2023 — 2025
+Academic years 2023 — 2025, Oxford

-Demonstrating experiments to undergraduate students at Oxford.
+Demonstrating electromagnetism lab experiments to undergraduate students at Oxford.
 The experiments involve calculating various physical constants, and demonstrating known relationships such as Faraday’s Law.
 Demonstrating in labs has taught me several skills, particularly on providing instructions and constructive feedback.

 Primary school outreach programme